SAP Articles

 Manufacturing in SAP

-One common issue?
-Underestimating the training.
+One common issue is underestimating the training.
 If users don’t know how to use it, they won’t.
-Or they’ll find workarounds, which defeats the purpose entirely.
-Also, data cleanup takes longer than expected—always.
+They will find workarounds, which defeats the purpose entirely.
+Also, data cleanup takes longer than expected always.

 To avoid these, start with realistic goals.
 Build in extra time.
 Overcommunicate.
-And don’t go it alone—lean on the vendor, sure, but get internal champions involved too.
+And don’t go it alone.
+Should you lean on the vendor? sure, but get internal champions involved too.
 Change doesn’t stick without buy-in, and honestly, that’s where most rollouts stumble.

 Challenge What Typically Goes Wrong How to Avoid It

-Lack of Clear Goals Teams jump into implementation without defining outcomes or KPIs.
-Start with a written success plan.
-What should change post-go-live?
+Lack of Clear Goals Teams start implementation without defining outcomes or KPIs.
+Begin with a written success plan.
+What should improve after go-live?

-Over-Customization Trying to make the ERP fit every legacy process exactly.
-Challenge old workflows.
-Adapt where possible before customizing.
+Over-Customization Forcing the ERP to match every legacy process.
+Evaluate existing workflows.
+Modify where possible before customizing.

-Underestimating Change Management Users resist.
+Underestimating Change Management Users resist adoption.
 Training is rushed.
-No buy-in.
+Buy-in is low.
 Communicate early and often.
-Assign change champions in each team.
+Assign team-level change champions.

-Dirty or Incomplete Data Poor master data creates errors, confusion, and rework.
-Clean data before migration.
-Set data ownership early.
+Dirty or Incomplete Data Bad master data causes errors and rework.
+Clean and validate data before migration.
+Assign data owners early.

-Inadequate Testing Go-live hits, but nobody has run full process tests.
-Do full end-to-end testing with real data—especially finance flows.
+Inadequate Testing Go-live proceeds without running full process tests.
+Run end-to-end testing using real data, especially for finance workflows.

-Poor Vendor Communication Delays, missed expectations, unclear roles.
+Poor Vendor Communication Unclear roles lead to delays and missed expectations.
 Hold weekly steering meetings.
-Set escalation paths early.
+Define escalation paths early.

 Cloud vs. On-Prem ERP for Manufacturing: What's the Right Fit?

-Choosing between cloud-based and on-premises ERP for manufacturing isn’t always straightforward.
-Both have clear benefits, but the “best” choice depends on context—size, budget, IT resources, and frankly, tolerance for complexity.
+Choosing between cloud-based and on-premises ERP for manufacturing is not always straightforward.
+Both have clear benefits, but the “best” choice depends on context i.e. size, budget, IT resources, and frankly, tolerance for complexity.

 Cloud ERP tends to appeal to growing manufacturers or those who don’t want the hassle of managing infrastructure.
 You don’t need in-house servers or a big IT team, which makes it less intimidating to get started.
 Plus, updates are automatic.